Connect with others who understand.

 Laboratory Tests

-Routine laboratory tests will measure blood cell counts and antibody levels.
-Lab tests can also detect other risk factors for pulmonary hypertension, including HIV infection and coagulation (blood clotting) disorders.
+Routine laboratory tests will measure blood cell counts and the amount of antibodies in your blood, which are special proteins that help your body fight germs and infections.
+Lab tests can also detect other risk factors for pulmonary hypertension, including HIV infection, blood clotting disorders, and autoimmune disease (when your body’s defense system mistakenly attacks healthy cells).

 Echocardiogram

-One of the primary tests required for diagnosing PAH is an echocardiogram.
-An echocardiogram is an ultrasound that looks at the heart to see if it’s abnormally enlarged.
+One of the main tests required for diagnosing PAH is an echocardiogram.
+An echocardiogram uses sound waves to make pictures of your heart.
+Doctors use it to check if your heart is larger than it should be, which could mean potential heart problems.
 An echocardiogram can also estimate pulmonary arterial pressure and determine if there is any strain on the heart.

 Cardiac Catheterization

-Although pulmonary arterial pressure can be estimated with an echocardiogram, it is more accurately measured by right heart catheterization, a minimally invasive procedure in which a catheter is inserted into the heart and pulmonary arteries.
-Right heart catheterization measures the pressure in the pulmonary arteries and the level of oxygen in the blood.
+Although pulmonary arterial pressure can be estimated with an echocardiogram, it’s more accurately measured by right heart catheterization, a minimally invasive procedure in which a catheter is inserted into the heart and pulmonary arteries.
+Right heart catheterization measures the pressure in the pulmonary arteries and the level of oxygen in the blood and can identify ventricular dysfunction — when the heart ventricles don’t work properly — caused by PAH.

 Familial Pulmonary Arterial Hypertension Treatment Options

-Many therapies can be prescribed to manage PAH, including familial PAH.
-Many commonly used drugs act as vasodilators, meaning they widen the blood vessels to help blood flow more easily.
+Many therapies can be prescribed to manage PAH, including FPAH.
+Many commonly used drugs act as vasodilators — they widen the blood vessels to help blood flow more easily.

 Prostacyclin Analogs

 Prostacyclin is a compound naturally produced in the body that makes blood vessels widen to increase blood flow.
 Prostacyclin analogs are often prescribed to treat pulmonary arterial hypertension.
-Commonly used prostacyclin analogs include epoprostenol (sold as Flolan and Veletri) and treprostinil (sold as Orenitram, Remodulin, and Tyvaso).
+Prostacyclin analogs include epoprostenol (sold as Flolan and Veletri), treprostinil (sold as Orenitram, Remodulin, and Tyvaso), and selexipag (sold as Uptravi).

 Soluble Guanylate Cyclase Stimulators

-Soluble guanylate cyclase stimulators widen blood vessels by stimulating activity of a protein called guanylate cyclase.
-The stimulators may be used to treat chronic thromboembolic pulmonary hypertension, a type of PH in which blood clots block the arteries in the lungs for long periods of time.
+Soluble guanylate cyclase stimulators work by making blood vessels wider.
+They do this by boosting the activity of a protein called guanylate cyclase.
+Doctors might prescribe these stimulators to treat long-term thromboembolic pulmonary hypertension, which is a type of PH where blood clots block the arteries in the lungs for a long time.
 A commonly prescribed stimulator is riociguat (Adempas).

 Endothelin Receptor Antagonists